ethereum/go-ethereum/content/docs/fundamentals/les.md

 Read more about the reasons to run nodes on [ethereum.org](https://ethereum.org/en/run-a-node/).

+{% include note.html content=" Geth light clients **do not currently work** on proof-of-stake Ethereum.
+New light clients that work with the proof-of-stake consensus engine are expected to ship soon!" %}

 ## Light node vs full node

 Running Geth in light mode has the following advantages for users: